I didn't sign up for this.

 With the release of the movie Jarhead coming out, it just compounds the disgruntled soldier image.
 Now, I have not read this book, just the jacket and reviews on Amazon.
 I have no intention if seeing this movie, and am saddened by the fact that no one can seem to make a decent movie about the Marines (Full Metal Jacket excluded).
 The other night I was in Borders getting my MLA Handbook for Research Writers, and Matt was looking for Bing West’s newest book.
 We were looking through the military section and the gulf war subsection.
 Almost every book in there was written by or about soldiers who were pissed about being solders.
 It was depressing.
 I was an active duty soldier, and am now a national guardsman.
 I am deeply proud of both.
 Yes, there are times when it sucks worse than most people could ever imagine.
 Yes, there is a high likelihood of getting killed or badly wounded, and yes, there is about a 100% chance that you will get told to do something that you do not want to do.
 So help me God, I am going to freak if I hear one more member of the Armed Forces spout off “I only signed up for the college money.”
 I can tell you that there are many, many cheaper ways to pay for education.
 I am just baffled by the large number (or at least it seems that way) of people in the military who think that it is not their job to go off to fight at the whim of the Commander In Chief.
 The second a person raises their right hand and says,

-I, _____, do solemnly swear (or affirm) that I will support and defend the
+I, _____, do solemnly swear (or affirm) that I will support and defend thethey release all rights that they have as a U.S. citizen.
+Something a person must understand about the military is that it doesn’t require a democracy to protect one.

 Constitution of the United States against all enemies, foreign and domestic;